ssobt/VariPath/README.md

 between your samples and the control to identify which rotated component most corresponds to each sample allowing novel pathway discovery of perturbations.

+This package utilizes [enrichR](https://maayanlab.cloud/Enrichr/) on the backend for identifying pathways using gene set enrichment from genes with high weights in their respective perturbation-associated rotated component.

 ## Installation

 - Install the latest version from